adghadmin/General-Random-Number-Generator/README.md

   Configuration of IP core.docx gives the configuration of the IP core used in the project.

   The MATLAB script for validating the design has been included within the subdirectory **verif** .

+  The top level HDL file for the block and the code I wrote were in the location: **noise_LCG.srcs/sources_1/new** .